xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

   Hello, I am Xie Yuheng.
   ```

+  If the file already exists, error should be reported.

 - To **read** a file, `GET` the path with query parameter `kind=file`.

   For example, after the POST above, we can read file by: